hirokoymj/gcp-study-note/qwiklabs/Quiz.md

 - Containers use a shared base operating system stored in a shared kernel layer.

 > Review the "Introduction to containers" lecture.

+# Quiz: Storage in the Cloud

+- Your score: 83% Passing score: 75%
+- Your score: 100% Passing score: 75%

+Q:Which database service can scale to higher database sizes?

+- Bigtable X
+- Cloud SQL
+- Firestore
+- Cloud Spanner\*\*

+> Review the lectures in the "Storage in the Cloud" module.

+Q:How are Firestore and Bigtable alike?
+(Select two answers.)

+- They both have a free daily quota.
+- They are both highly scalable. \*\*
+- They both offer SQL-like queries.
+- They are both NoSQL databases. \*\*

+# Quiz: Virtual Machines and Networks in the Cloud

+# Quiz: Resources and Access in Google Cloud

+- Your score: 62% Passing score: 75%
+- Your score: 100% Passing score: 75%

+Q: Consider a single hierarchy of Google Cloud resources.
+Which of these situations is possible?
+(Choose 3 responses.)
+Note: To get credit for a multiple-select question, you must select all of the correct options and none of the incorrect ones.

+- There is an organization node, and there is at least one folder.\*\*
+- There is an organization node, and there are no folders.
+- There is no organization node, but there is at least one folder.\*\*
+- There are two or more organization nodes.
+- There is no organization node, and there are no folders.\*\*

+Q: How does the resource hierarchy control how IAM policies are inherited?

+- IAM policies are only implemented at the project level; they cannot be amended by lower levels of the resource hierarchy.
+- IAM policies that are implemented by lower-level policies can override the policies defined at a higher level.\*\*
+- IAM policies that are implemented higher in the resource hierarchy deny access that is granted by lower-level policies.
+  Review the lecture "Google Cloud resource hierarchy."

+Q: Your company has two Google Cloud projects and you want them to share policies.
+What is the least error-prone way to set this up?

+- Define the new shared policy in the organization node.
+- Create shared resource policies on the common resources that are used in both projects.
+- Place both projects into a folder, and define the policies on that folder.\*\*
+- Duplicate all the policies from one project onto the other.

+# Quiz : Introducing Google Cloud